-In this article, we will analyze Lockbit 3.0 ransomware cases and determine how attacks similar to these cases can be prevented.
+In this article, we will analyze LockBit 3.0 ransomware attack cases to show you how attacks similar to these cases can be prevented.

 What is LockBit 3.0 Ransomware?

-LockBit 3.0 (also known as Lockbit Black) is a ransomware created by the cybercrime syndicate LockBit.
-September 2019 marked the beginning where this ransomware was used, with the 3.0 version running amok until July of 2021.
-This group caused tremendous monetary damage to global businesses, and the ransomware responsible for this damage revealed their upgraded 3.0 program on July 2022.
+LockBit 3.0 (also known as LockBit Black) is ransomware created by the cybercrime syndicate LockBit.
+The first attack occurred in September 2019, and with the upgraded LockBit 2.0, it remained active until the end of July 2021.
+The group has caused tremendous damage to companies worldwide and reappeared in early July 2022 with a version upgrade to LockBit 3.0.
 When a device is infected with the LockBit 3.0 program, all the files on an infected device are encrypted, and the program demands a ransom from the victim to recover the encrypted data and prevent leaks.

 Source : Bleeping Computer ( https://www.bleepingcomputer.com/news/security/lockbit-ransomware-builder-leaked-online-by-angry-developer-/ )

-LockBit 3.0 Ransomware Spam Mail Disguised as a Resume
+LockBit 3.0 Ransomware Email Disguised as a Resume

-On September 14, 2022, we received an e-mail titled “Regarding Job”, and the contents of the email indicated that this was intended as a job application.
-The example below shows this resume forgery, which is in reality a malicious email and ransomware attack designed to spread LockBit 3.0.
-The CIP team analyzed the details of this fradulent email and the ransomware attached.
+On September 14, 2022, a corporate mailbox received the following resume email.
+An email titled “Regarding Job” and the contents of the email indicated that this was intended as a job application.
+The email below, forged as a resume, is an attack email disguised as a resume to distribute the LockBit 3.0 ransomware.
+The CIP team analyzed this fraudulent email’s details and the attached ransomware.

-The desktop background image also changed to an image that contained a message from the LockBit group.
+After a while, the desktop background image also changed to an image with a message from the LockBit group.

 Tor websites listed on LockBit 3.0 txt files